PaintSwap/paintswap-vrf/docs/examples/ExampleVRFConsumer.md

 This function can only be called by the VRF coordinator

-*Callback function called by the VRF coordinator to deliver random words*
+*Callback function called by the VRF coordinator to deliver random wordsSpecial care should be taken when overriding this function.
+Use `_fulfillRandomWords()` instead.*

 #### Parameters